this keyword

 If a function is called in the global scope (outside of any object),

-refers to the global object, which iswindow
+thisrefers to the global object, which iswindowin a browser environment orglobalin Node.js. -

 Object Method: